al1-ce/faux/CONTRIBUTING.md

 * Module names should be in lowercase
 * `if () else if ()` can be split as `if () else\n if ()`
 * If method or function is used as property parenthesis can be dropped
-* Prefer explicitly importing methods instead of importing whole module when only several methods from this module are needed
+* Prefer explicitly importing methods instead of importing whole module when only several methods from this module are needed.
+Exception is when imported module declares only one thing (i.e vector and aliases for it)
+* Also prefer explicitly importing sub-modules.
+I.e `import std.algorithm.searching;` instead of `import std.algorithm;`
-* Imports are order separated by single space, first normal, then static and finally public:
+* Imports are ordered separated by single space.
+First normal, then static and finally public:
     1. std
     2. core
     3. bindbc
+    4. erupted
-    4. sily
+    5. sily
-    5. other libraries
+    6. other libraries
-    6. raylight
+    7. raylight
-* Declarations for structs and classes must be:
+* Preferred order of declarations for classes or structs is:
     1. Public properties and one-line setters/getters
     2. Private properties
     3. Constructors